Why Finding a Job with a Criminal Record is Such a Challenge

 Are There any Jobs Where Criminal Records are Irrelevant?

 Although some may assume that being self-employed makes a criminal record irrelevant, in many situations, it is far from the truth.
 In fact, many companies have started to check the criminal records of their subcontractors, including developers, accountants, consultants, and others, rejecting those on file in CPIC.

-Having a clear criminal record is essential for any job related to working with cash or material assets, such as retail, car sales, leasing, real estate, debt collection, insurance, and others.
+Having a clean criminal record is essential for any job related to working with cash or material assets, such as retail, car sales, leasing, real estate, debt collection, insurance, and others.
 Having a criminal record is a major obstacle to getting a job related to children, such as working as a nanny, nurse, or teacher.
 It goes without saying that all government jobs require a clean criminal record.